-Cremation-With-Care (“CWC”) has adopted the Code of Ethics to establish the highest principles and standards.
-These Principles are general statements expressing the ethical and professional ideals that all CWC Exclusive Funeral Home Providers are expected to display in their professional activities.
+Every local, family owned cremation service selected by Cremation-With-Care (“CWC”) has adopted the CWC Code of Ethics to establish the highest cremation principles and standards.
+These Principles are general statements expressing the ethical and professional ideals that all Exclusive Funeral Home Providers for Cremation-With-Care are expected to display in their professional activities.
 As such, the Principles are aspirational in character and provide a source of guidance for CWC selected providers.
-The Principles form the basis of CWC’s Rules of Conduct, Practice & Standards and these documents together reflect CWC recognition of CWC selected funeral home provider’s responsibilities to the public, clients, colleagues and employees.
+The Principles reflect Cremation-With-Care’s recognition of CWC selected funeral home provider’s responsibilities to the public, clients, colleagues and employees.

 Principle 1 – Integrity: Provide professional services with integrity.